Differential Brauer Monoids

 The proof of this Theorem will use the result, \cite[Theorem 1, p.
-4340]{jm2} that a differential projective module $P$ is a differential direct summand of $R^n$, where the latter has the component-wise differential structure, if and only if $P$ is of the form $R \otimes_{R^D} P_0$ where $P_0$ is a finitely generated projective $R^D$ module.
-If is further shown in \cite[ Lemma 1, p.
+4340]{jm2}, that a differential projective module $P$ is a differential direct summand of $R^n$, where the latter has the component-wise differential structure, if and only if $P$ is of the form $R \otimes_{R^D} P_0$ where $P_0$ is a finitely generated projective $R^D$ module.
+The differential structure on $R \otimes_{R^D}P_0$ is given by $D(r \otimes p)=D(r) \otimes p$.
+It is further shown in \cite[ Lemma 1, p.
 4340]{jm2} that if $P = R \otimes_{R^D} P_0$ for finitely generated projective $P_0$ then $P_0=P^D$.

 \begin{theorem} Let $A$ be a differential Azumaya algebra and suppose there is a differential Azumaya algebra $B$ such that $A \otimes_R B$ is isomorphic, as a differential $R$ algebra, to $M_n(R)$ with the trivial derivation.
 Then $A^D$ is an Azumaya algebra over $R^D$ (in fact $A^D \otimes B^D$ is isomorphic to $M_n(R^D)$) and $R \otimes_{R^D}A^D \to A$ by $r \otimes a \mapsto ra$ is an isomorphism.
 Conversely, if $A_0$ is an Azumaya algebra over $R^D$ then the Azumaya $R$ algebra $R \otimes_{R^D} A_0$ is a differential tensor factor of an $R$ matrix algebra with trivial derivation. \end{theorem}